How to Use Olive Oil for Weight LossReading time: 10 min

 Extra Virgin Olive Oil

-Extra virgin olive oil works best as a dressing on salads and should not be used for cooking.
+Extra virgin olive oil works best as a salad dressing and should not be used for cooking.

 Virgin Olive Oil